-- 4 Chapter 1 Technology changes everything in our businesses - 8 Chapter 2 You've got a business plan.
-Do you have an IT strategy? - 12 Chapter 3 Why business owners & managers switch IT partners - 22 Chapter 4 Protect the most important thing in your business - 26 Chapter 5 Why you should be highly sceptical of all IT support companies - 32 Chapter 6 What every IT support company wishes you knew about IT - 38 Chapter 7 How to help your internal IT people, if you have them - 40 Chapter 8 Don't take our word for it: Here's what our clients say - 44 Chapter 9 About us - 46 Chapter 10 What will typically happen during your first 90 days - 50 Chapter 11 What to do next
+- 4 Chapter 1 The 5 big technology revolutions affecting businesses like yours - 8 Chapter 2 - You've got a business plan.
+Do you have an IT strategy? - Chapter 3 Why business owners & managers switch IT partners - 20 Chapter 4 - Protect the most important thing in your business - Chapter 5 Why you should be highly sceptical of all IT support companies - 30 Chapter 6 What every IT support company wishes you knew about IT - Chapter 7 - How to help your internal IT people, if you have them - Chapter 8 - Don't take our word for it: Here's what our clients say - Chapter 9 - About us - Chapter 10 - What will happen during your first 90 days - Chapter 11 - What to do next